ypatel2022/mflix/README.md

 # mflix - A place to search and discover movies

-mlfix uses the sample database that MongoDB Atlas provides called [sample_mflix](https://docs.atlas.mongodb.com/sample-data/sample-mflix/).
+mflix uses the sample database that MongoDB Atlas provides called [sample_mflix](https://docs.atlas.mongodb.com/sample-data/sample-mflix/).
 This database contains 20000+ movies with data such as actors, ratings, release date, etc...

 This project was made to learn, use, and get familiar with [Next.js](https://nextjs.org/) with [MongoDB](https://mongodb.com).